Simple Copy-Paste is a Strong Data Augmentation Method for Instance Segmentation: Experiments

 \paragraph{Copy-Paste improves single-stage LVIS training.}

 The single-stage training paradigm is quite similar to our Copy-Paste setup on COCO.
-In addition to the standard training setup certain methods are used to handle the class imblance problem on LVIS.
+In addition to the standard training setup, certain methods are used to handle the class imbalance problem on LVIS.
 One common method is Repeat Factor Sampling (RFS) from~\cite{gupta2019lvis}, with $t=0.001$.
-This method aims at helping the large class imbalance problem on LVIS by over-sampling images that contain rare classes.
-Table~\ref{tab:lvis-single-stage} shows the results of applying Copy-Paste on a strong single-stage LVIS baseline.
-We use EfficientNet-B7 FPN with 640$\times$640 input size, and train the model from scratch with random initialization for 180k steps using 256 batch size.
+This method aims at helping the large class imbalance problem on LVIS by over-sampling images that contain less frequent object categories.
+For single-stage training on LVIS, we follow the same training parameters on COCO to train our models for 180k steps using a 256 batch size.
 As suggested by~\cite{gupta2019lvis}, we increase the number of detections per image to 300 and reduce the score threshold to 0.
+Table~\ref{tab:lvis-single-stage} shows the results of applying Copy-Paste to a strong single-stage LVIS baseline of EfficientNet-B7 FPN with 640$\times$640 input size.
 We observe that Copy-Paste augmentation outperforms RFS on AP, AP$_\text{c}$ and AP$_\text{f}$, but under-performs on AP$_\text{r}$ (the AP for rare classes).
 The best overall result comes from combining RFS and Copy-Paste augmentation, achieving a boost of +2.4 AP and +8.7 AP$_\text{r}$.

 \paragraph{Copy-Paste improves two-stage LVIS training.}